timruhkopf/Codewars/Minesweeper/README.md

      jointly.

-3) ideally this already sufficed to solve the board, in this case , the StrategyEndgame **_simple_** method is invoked which merely checks if the number of remaining '?' equals the number of bombs or if all bombs were found.
+3) ideally this already sufficed to solve the board, in this case , the StrategyEndgame **_remain_bomb_count_** method is invoked which merely checks if the number of remaining '?' equals the number of bombs or if all bombs were found.

 4) if that did not suffice, StrategyEndgame is called to find positions that can be opened safely, as the restriction on the number of bombs and the clues indicate only a few remaining combinations of bombs across the '?' that are